horizontalsystems/Bitcoin-Explained-Guide/README.md

 <img src="/images/image_net.jpg">

-Anyone is able to becaome a member of the network as a node or as a wallet, and start transacting with Bitcoins on equal terms as everyone else.
+Anyone is able to become a member of the network as a node or a wallet, and start transacting with Bitcoins on equal terms as everyone else.

 1. Wallets are usually represented by Bitcoin users which send and receive payments.
-Depending on the wallet, it may communicate with any entity on the Bitcoin network directly or may require a middle-man through which it can send/receive payments.
+Depending on the wallet type, it may communicate with any entity on the Bitcoin network directly or may require a middle-man through which it can send/receive payments.

 2. Nodes are the entitites which process network transactions and more importantly keep entire history of transactions.
 A node can also act like a wallet at the same time.

 While every network participant able to send/receive Bitcoin payments, some network members (Nodes) also keep the entiry history of transactions from the very first one to the last transaction happening now.
 That entire history of transactions is what is called a Bitcoin blockchain.
 The word blockchain originates from the fact that new transactions are added to history in batches (i.e. a block of transactions).

 Nodes are tasked with validating every new transaction and ensure that only valid transactions are made to the blockchain.
-Anyone can setup a full node at home (will be covered later), as long as there is an internet connnection it can autonomously run on old computers.
+Anyone can setup a full node at home (will be covered later), as long as there is a working internet connnection it can autonomously operate even on an old computer.

 If one of the nodes tries to cheat by marking an invalid transaction as valid it would be disregarded by all other nodes on the network.
 In essence, nodes guarantee the openness, decentralization and security of the network.